AndreasHennings/River/README.md

 Created by Andreas Hennings using Blender 2.92
 ![image](/Mühle.png)

-A river scene featuring a low-poly mill with 38 vertices for the house and 340 vertices for the mill
+A river scene featuring a low-poly mill with 38 vertices for the house and 340 vertices for the wheel.

+The project contains a procedural shader for the water and a particle system to scatter rocks and vegetation in the camera's viewport.
+Fog was added using compositing nodes.

 Project file includes HDRI background image from polyhaven.com and PBR materials from ambientcg.com